citp/privacy-policy-historical/p/po/pop/populiweb.com.md

 ###### This means that…

-We do not knowingly collect information from children and if we inadvertently do, we delete it.
+We do not knowingly collection information from children and if we inadvertently do, we delete it.
+Our Customers may collect such information, and it is their responsibility to make sure they comply with applicable laws.

 The Services are not directed to children under 13 and we do not knowingly collect PII from children under 13.
-If we learn that we have collected PII of a child under 13 we will take steps to delete such information from our files as soon as possible.
+If we learn that we have collected PII of a child under 13 on our Site, we will take steps to delete such information from our files as soon as possible.

+We are not responsible for the collection of PII of children under 13 by our Customers and their Authorized Users.
+It is the responsibility of our Customers and their Authorized Users to utilize the Services in a manner that complies with FERPA and any similar regulations in force in the jurisdiction(s) within which our Customers operate.

 ####  Section 9: Changes to Privacy Policy